carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 >> ## Solution
 >>
 >> It will be difficult (if not impossible) to take two communities and observe the same distribution of all members.
 This outcome is because
->> there are a lot of **factors** affecting all these lineages.
-Some of the **environmental factors** are temperature, pH, and nutrient concentration, to name
+>> there are a lot of **factors** affecting these lineages.
+Some of the **environmental factors** are temperature, pH, and nutrient concentration.
+>> Also, the interactions of these populations, such as competence, inhibition of other populations, and growth speed,
->> some.
-But, also, the interactions of these populations are an important driver of variation (**biotic factor**).
-In order to have
+>> are an important driver of variation (**biotic factor**).
+A combination of the **above mentioned factors**, can interact to mantain some populations with low
+>> abundance (**rare taxa** In order to have
 >> ways to assess hypotheses regarding which of these processes can be affecting the community, we use all these different indexes.
->> A combination the **above mentioned factors**, can interact to mantain some populations with low abundance (**rare taxa**).
-These factors can be
->> competence, inhibition of other populations, growth speed, suboptimal pH or temperature.
-One index of alpha diversity is widely used
+Some enphazise the number of
+>> species and other the eveness of the OTUs.
->> to assess the impact of low abundance lineages is, the Chao1 index.
+>> To assess the impact of low abundance lineages one alpha diversity index widely used is the Chao1 index.
 > {: .solution}
 {: .discussion}